chxadr/edgeai-orangepi/README.md

 ## System Overview

-The concept is to continuously capture images using a camera and send them through a detection model for inference.
-For each image, the model would identify which characters are present and outputs the position of any detected alien.
-These positions would be then used to control two stepper motors: one for the horizontal axis (X) and one for the vertical axis (Y), each equipped with a mirror to redirect a laser beam toward alien targets.
+The concept is to continuously **capture images using a camera** and send them through a **CNN-based detection model** for inference.
+For each image, the model would **identify which characters are present** and **outputs the position of any detected alien**.
+These positions would be then used to **control two stepper motors**: one for the horizontal axis (X) and one for the vertical axis (Y), each equipped with a **mirror to redirect a laser beam toward alien targets**.

 All components would be controlled programmatically, with the goal of achieving this functionality while consuming as little power as possible.